thesimoneliu/thesimoneliu.github.io/_posts/2022-08-18-show-your-work.md

-# First Post: Show Your Work
+# The First Post: Show Your Work

 On the flight back to New York, I finished reading this small book *Show Your Work* by Austin Kleon.
 Below are my notes and take-aways: